monyarm/NovelVM/README.md

 engines.
 Only the following games can use saved games from their original versions.

 -   Blade Runner

     -   Use the debugger console and command "save" to save the game to the original format and command "load" to load such a one
     -   Saved games between different languages are interchangeable
     -   It is not recommended to convert saved games from the version with restored content as they might behave unexpectedly or might cause game breaking bugs

 -   Elvira 1

     -   Add 8 bytes (saved game name) to the start of the saved game file
     -   Rename the saved game to `elvira1.xxx`

 -   Elvira 2

     -   Add 8 bytes (saved game name) to the start of the saved game file
     -   Rename the saved game to `elvira2-pc.xxx` (DOS version) or `elvira2.xxx` (Other versions)

 -   Myst

     -   Rename the saved game to `myst-xxx.mys`
     -   Saves from the masterpiece edition and the regular edition are interchangeable

 -   Riven

     -   Rename the saved game to `riven-xxx.rvn`
     -   Saves from the CD and DVD edition are not interchangeable

 -   Simon the Sorcerer 1

     -   Rename the saved game to `simon1.xxx`

 -   Simon the Sorcerer 2

     -   Rename the saved game to `simon2.xxx`

 -   Starship Titanic

     -   Rename the saved game to `titanic-win.xxx` for saves from the English version and `titanic-win-de.xxx` for saves from the German version
     -   Saved games between different languages are not interchangeable

 -   The Feeble Files

     -   Rename the saved game to `feeble.xxx`

 -   Waxworks

     -   Add 8 bytes (saved game name) to the start of the saved game file
     -   Rename the saved game to `waxworks-pc.xxx` (DOS version) or `waxworks.xxx` (Other versions)

-Where `xxx` is exact the saved game slot (i.e., 001) under ScummVM
+Where `xxx` is exact the saved game slot (i.e., 001) under NovelVM

 ### 6.3) Viewing/Loading saved games from the command line